 Koronos is located in the northeastern part of the island, surrounded by a beautiful wine valley and rolling green hills you expect to see in Tuscany, but certainly not in Greece.
 Koronos is known for its delicious wine, mostly being one of the best you can find in Greece.
 Also, as a day trip, if you want to take in the beautiful village from another perspective, most of the surrounding villages overlook the green valley and highlight its natural beauty.

 Halki is another village you can not miss.
 It is a picturesque village in the northern part of the island, with Venetian towers and Byzantine churches that show the island’s rich history, and its age is just part of the charm.

 When you visit Naxos, be sure to visit Portara to enjoy the beautiful view and absorb the pulsating energy of this mystifying attraction.
 Portara ( meaning “great door”) is the name given by the inhabitants for this beautiful marble door.
 This monument is located just a short walk from Naxos Town’s harbor, but very few people actually visit.

-The 2,500-year-old structure marks the doorway that “does not lead anywhere,” but was once the centerpiece to the temple of the Greek god, Apollo.
+The 2,500-year-old structure marks the doorway that “does not lead anywhere” but was once the centerpiece to the Greek god Apollo temple.
 The temple was built under the rule of Lygdamis when Naxos was an important cultural center of Greece.